 Left untreated, virulent disease can easily cause an outbreak.
 Outbreaks can become a worldwide issue, and should not be taken lightly.
 Below, we’ve listed a few that have caused worldwide issues and remain household discussions in recent times.

 The following is a list of infectious disease outbreaks, via the CDC.

 SARS | 2003

 Did you know?

 Most infectious diseases pose a particular threat to those with weakened immune systems.
-The elderly may come to mind first, but did you know young children can be immunocompromised as well?Learn More
+That includes the elderly and young children that can be immunocompromised!Learn More

-Bio Recovery’s cleanup crews are certified and familiar with infectious disease decontamination.
+Bio Recovery’s cleanup crews are certified and experienced with infectious disease decontamination.
 Call us any day of the week, anytime for immediate assistance.